What are milestones, when are they used and what advantages do they offer?

 - decisions on the further progress of the project (as decision points or quality gates).

-Milestones are used, for example, in Precedence Diagrams and Gantt charts (bar charts).
-They are also displayed in the project baseline.
 In multi-project management, the use of “publicly published” milestones in dependent, parallel projects is widespread.
 Some organizations also maintain a milestone list, which lists all milestones of a project with detailed information such as contractual obligations.

 The advantages of milestones